experimentzone-team/ExperimentZoneSite/collections/_videos/2023-06-07-buying-online-business.md

 ##### **AJ Davis  24:27**

-Coming to the part of your question about specifics for product pages, images matter a lot in e-commerce, but the images you choose for thumbnails and where the thumbnails go also matter a lot.
+Coming to the part of your question about specifics for product pages, images matter a lot in ecommerce, but the images you choose for thumbnails and where the thumbnails go also matter a lot.
 We've done some really interesting testing around what the thumbnail should look like and what the order should be, should there be text in it?
 Should it be lifestyle images first and all that is very brand dependent because it matters the context of how you use the product or if the context matters.
 Descriptions are often too high up on the page and often too lengthy, so that's often a place of simplicity, how do we boil down the core part of the information they need?
 Oftentimes teams aren't creating clear architecture and data within the page of the product page.

 What I mean by that is there are clear instructions, there are reviews, there's "here's our blurb about the inspiration behind this product" or “here are the designer notes.”
 And the more we can break those out into specific things, the easier for our customers or potential customers to weed through it and find what matters to them.